cakephp/docs/en/appendices/4-0-migration-guide.rst

   have changed.
 If you extend these classes you will need to update your code.
 * The database schemas now map ``CHAR`` columns to the new ``char`` type instead of ``string``.
+* SqlServer datetime columns now map to 'datetime' types instead of 'timestamp' to match names.
-* The MySQL and PostgreSQL database schemas now map timestamp types that support fractional seconds to the new abstract fractional types.
+* The MySQL, PostgreSQL and SqlServer database schemas now map columns that support fractional seconds to the new abstract fractional types.

   * **MySQL**